-- With regard to the protection of the marine environment, the UNCLOS acknowledges that 41. "the problems of ocean space are closely interrelated and need to be considered as a whole", and specifically aims at "the realization of a just and equitable international economic order which takes into account the interests and needs of mankind as a whole".
-As a living treaty, UNCLOS provides several other entry points for the protection of the individual in the law of the sea.
-The notion of "pollution" under Article 1(1)(4) UNCLOS is relevant from an international human rights law perspective, and so are also the references to the "nutritional needs of the populations" in Part V and to "common heritage of mankind" in Part XI.
-In a similar vein, the BBNJ Agreement makes both explicit and implicit references to human rights.
-For instance, both the preamble and the general principles refer to the respect, promotion and use of "relevant traditional knowledge of Indigenous Peoples and local communities, where available".
-Also, the Agreement considers ABMTs as possible measures to "support food security and other socio-economic objectives, including the protection of cultural values".
-In addition, EIAs and SEAs under the BBNJ Agreement may involve considerations of the "cumulative impacts" of a given activity, project or policy, on local communities, thereby including human rights implications on women and children, small-scale fishers and Indigenous peoples. - 42.
-The linkages between the climate, ocean and human rights have also been addressed under the CBD.
-For instance, CBD Decisions recognise the links between the human right to health and biodiversity, such as food and nutrition security, infectious and noncommunicable diseases, as well as the psychological and biocultural dimensions of health.
-These decisions clarify CBD Parties' obligations to integrate knowledge about the interlinkage between biodiversity and human health into relevant national policies, risk analysis and vulnerability assessments; address unintended negative impacts of
+and equitable international economic order which takes into account the interests and needs of mankind as a whole".
+228 As a living treaty, UNCLOS provides several other entry points for the protection of the individual in the law of the sea.229 The notion of "pollution" under Article 1(1)(4) UNCLOS is relevant from an international human rights law perspective, 230 and so are also the references to the "nutritional needs of the populations"231 in Part V and to "common heritage of [hu]mankind" in Part XI.232 In a similar vein, the BBNJ Agreement makes both explicit and implicit references to human rights.233 For instance, both the preamble and the general principles refer to the respect, promotion and use of "relevant traditional knowledge" of Indigenous Peoples and local communities, where available".
+234 Also, the Agreement considers ABMTs as possible measures to "support food security and other socio-economic objectives, including the protection of cultural values".
+235 In addition, EIAs and SEAs under the BBNJ Agreement may involve considerations of the "cumulative impacts" 236 of a given activity, project or policy, on local communities,237 thereby including human rights implications on women and children,238 small-scale fishers239 and Indigenous peoples.

+42. The linkages between the climate, ocean and human rights have also been addressed under the CBD.
+For instance, CBD Decisions recognise the links between